Uninvited (2024 film): Plot

 Lilia Capistrano attends the lavish 55th birthday party of corrupt billionaire Guilly Vega at his mansion.
 She plans to kill Vega for the death of her only daughter, Lily, a decade prior.
-Scouting the party, she encounters her targets: Vega, his apathetic wife Katrina, his drug-addicted and rebellious daughter Nicole, and her boyfriend Mark, his right-hand man Jigger Zulueta, and his enforcers Celso Batac and Randall Ballesteros.
-Vega also invites his political enemy, Colonel Red, to show off to him.
+Scouting the party, she encounters her targets: Vega, his apathetic wife Katrina, his right-hand man Jigger Zulueta, his enforcers Celso Batac and Randall Ballesteros, his drug-addicted and rebellious daughter Nicole, and her boyfriend Mark.
+Vega also invites his political enemy, Colonel Red, to flaunt his ill-gotten wealth.
 Uninvited to the party, Lilia adopts the identity of Eva Candelaria, a donor who had donated a large sum to Katrina's foundation.

-Lilia was a teacher who lived with her only child Lily, a college student who is dating her childhood sweetheart Tofy.
+Flashbacks reveal Lilia was a teacher who lived with her only child Lily, a college student who is dating her childhood sweetheart Tofy.
 During a study date, Lily and Tofy were abducted by Vega's scouter Jomar Maitim.
 Maitim, Batac, and Ballesteros bring Lily to Vega to be raped while Tofy is tortured.
 Afterwards, the enforcers kill the couple and dump their bodies in a grassland where they are discovered.

 Devastated following their children's deaths, Lilia and Tofy's mother Norma meet and deduce that Vega was responsible following a tip from Norma's police officer cousin; Vega would send his men to abduct teenage girls for him to rape, before they would be killed or let go, bribing their families into silence.
 Another victim of Vega, Tanya, commits suicide, and her father Elmer gives Lilia a list of Vega's lackeys.
 Lilia swears revenge on Vega and his men, and begins her plan by killing Maitim by running him over with a car.

-Cracks begin forming among Vega's inner circle.
+In the present, cracks begin forming among Vega's inner circle.
 Nicole tells Mark that she resents her father for his various crimes but only stays with him because of his wealth.
 Katrina rebuffs her husband's seduction prior to the party, as she is dissatisfied with him and is secretly having an affair with Zulueta.
 Having tailed his wife's affair for some time, Vega kills Zulueta.

 Lilia steals a carving knife from the party's catering and kills Batac when he is alone before taking his gun.
 Ballesteros, who had deduced Lilia's identity and informed Vega, engages in a gunfight with her, accidentally killing Mark and injuring Nicole in the crossfire.
 Lilia manages to kill Ballesteros before holding Nicole at gunpoint, planning to kill her as "a daughter for a daughter."
 Nicole reveals that she is a victim of her father as well, having been sexually abused by him since she was a child.
 Having overheard the gunfire, Vega arrives and holds Lilia at gunpoint, forcing her to stand down.
-Nicole offers to take Lilia's gun and kill her herself, but she instead shoots her father, enabling Lilia to stab Vega to death.
+Nicole offers to take Lilia's gun and kill her herself, but she instead shoots Vega, enabling Lilia to stab him to death.
 Prompted by Nicole to flee, Lilia leaves the party, satisfied at finally avenging her daughter's death.

 In a mid-credits scene, Red discovers Vega's lifeless body and gloats over it.